Shamanic Princess: Music

-One of Shamanic Princess' standout features is its unique soundtrack, composed by Yoshikazu Suo.
+One of Shamanic Princess standout features is its unique soundtrack, composed by Yoshikazu Suo.
 With songs ranging from relaxed chamber orchestra pieces, to synthesizer-driven pieces with rambling melodies and tribal-inspired percussion.
 Mysterious, moody, and sometimes jarring, the soundtrack complements the atmosphere of the OVA admirably.
-Notable songs include the opening and ending themes 'Morning of Prayer' (祈りの朝 Inori no Asa) and 'Forest of Memories' (思い出の森 Omoide no Mori) performed by Miwako Saito and the eps.5 ending song, 'Festival of the Wind' (風の祭り Kaze no Matsuri), performed by the Mongolian singer Wuyontana, which was also performed at eps.6's halfway point.
+Notable songs include the opening and ending themes Morning of Prayer (祈りの朝 Inori no Asa) and Forest of Memories (思い出の森 Omoide no Mori), performed by Miwako Saito and the ep.
+5 ending song, Festival of the Wind (風の祭り Kaze no Matsuri), performed by the Mongolian singer Wuyontana, which was also performed at ep.
+6's halfway point.